 - Application to graduate submitted by posted deadlines by candidate through their myNKU student portal. - Completion of all coursework for the Education Specialist in Educational Leadership program with minimum 3.0 GPA. - 3.
 Completion of all required coursework used for the degree with a C or higher. - 4.
 Complete all six anchor assessments successfully with satisfactory performance on ISLLC standards. - 5.
-Capstone project and two presentations. - Signed curriculum contract(s) for Education Specialist in Educational Leadership program and signed Code of Ethics. - Submission of CA-1 form with other required documents to the Counseling, Social Work, and Leadership (MEP 295).
+Capstone project and two presentations. - Signed curriculum contract(s) for Education Specialist in Educational Leadership program and signed Code of Ethics. - 7.
+A CA-1 form must be submitted to the Kentucky Education Professional Standards Board (KYEPSB) to apply for the certification.
+Contact the Counseling, Social Work, and Leadership Graduate Office at edleadership@nku.edu for questions on certification.

-For the Supervisor of Instruction Concentration:
+For the Supervisor of Instruction Only Concentration:

-- 1. Application to graduate submitted by posted deadlines by candidate through their myNKU student portal. - Completion of all coursework for the Education Specialist in Educational Leadership program with minimum 3.0 GPA. - 3.
+Application to graduate submitted by posted deadlines by candidate through their myNKU student portal.

+- Completion of all coursework for the Education Specialist in Educational Leadership program with minimum 3.0 GPA. - 3.
 Completion of all required coursework used for the degree with a C or higher. - 4.
 Complete all six anchor assessments successfully with satisfactory performance on ISLLC standards. - 5.
-Capstone project and two presentations. - Signed curriculum contract(s) for Education Specialist in Educational Leadership program and signed Code of Ethics. - Submission of CA-1 form with other required documents to the Counseling, Social Work, and Leadership (MEP 295).
+Capstone project and two presentations. - Signed curriculum contract(s) for Education Specialist in Educational Leadership program and signed Code of Ethics. - A CA-1 form must be submitted to the Kentucky Education Professional Standards Board (KYEPSB) to apply for the certification.
+Contact the Counseling, Social Work, and Leadership Graduate Office at edleadership@nku.edu for questions on certification.